 BST (and the synthetic rBST) is a hormone that is specific to bovines.
 The human body does not produce it or have a need for it.
-So, if you are an avid milk drinker, you can rest assured that your body does not recognize the BST present in milk and because it is a protein, the human body will effectively break it down (just like any other protein) and eliminate it.
+So, if you are an avid milk drinker, you can rest assured that your body does not recognize BST as usable in the human body.
+Because it is a protein, the human body will effectively break it down (like any other protein) and eliminate it.
 Therefore both BST and rBST have no impact as a growth hormone in humans.

 In 1993, the Food and Drug Administration (FDA) approved the use of rBST in cattle.
 The World Health Organization Committee (WHO) and the Food and Agriculture Organization (FAO) followed suit and deemed rBST safe for consumer use.
-In fact, over 90,000 scientific reviews and studies were published on the safety of rBST on both humans and cows.
+Today, over 90,000 scientific reviews and studies document the safety of rBST on both humans and cows.

 According to The American Cancer Society, consumers should not fear the insulin-like hormones, “at this time, it is not clear that drinking milk, produced with or without rBGH treatment, increases blood IGF-1 levels into a range that might be of concern regarding cancer risk or other health effects.”

-While rBST has been proven not to affect human health or the nutritional quality of milk, the studies are mixed as to whether it causes mastitis (udder infections), reduction in fertility, and lameness in cows.
-These alleged side effects along with the results from a 2003 meta-analysis confirming these findings, resulted in several countries banning the use of rBST.
-However, 11 years later, a 2014 meta-analysis, sponsored by the American Veterinary Medical Association, showed no ill-health effects to cows.
-Given these conflicting opinions, the D2D team was curious about what the farmer had to say— after all no one cares more about having healthy dairy cows than a dairy farmer!
-When speaking with various dairy farmers, they all agree that that the health of the cow really depends on the the farmer.
-Dairy cows are Olympic athletes.
-If they are pampered, fed correctly, and properly cleaned they will stay healthy.
-Like a high performing athlete, if they are neglected and not properly taken care of, they will get sick.
-For example, if they are given rBST and their udders are not monitored and cleaned there is an increased risk of mastitis, but if they are taken care of the farmer can eliminate that risk!
+rBST is proven not to affect human health or the nutritional quality of milk, but there are some studies that argue rBST causes mastitis (udder infections), reduction in fertility, and lameness in cows.
+These alleged side effects, along with the results from a 2003 meta-analysis confirming these findings, resulted in several countries banning the use of rBST.
+However, 11 years later, a 2014 meta-analysis, sponsored by the American Veterinary Medical Association, showed no ill-health effects to cows given rBST.
+Given these conflicting opinions, the Dirt-to-Dinner team was curious about what the farmer had to say— after all no one cares more about having healthy dairy cows than a dairy farmer.
+When speaking with various dairy farmers, they all agree that that the health of the cow depends on the farmer.
+Dairy cows are like Olympic athletes.
+If farmers feed their cows well, clean them properly, and monitor their activity they will stay healthy.
+For example, if they are given rBST and their udders are not monitored and cleaned there is an increased risk of mastitis, but if they are well-cared for the farmer can eliminate that risk!

 The Sustainability Factor

-There is a positive environmental impact with the use of rBST.
-Dr. Normand St-Pierre, a retired dairy specialist from Ohio State University, examined a recent study that calculated the amount of various pollutants that were inevitably not produced with the use of rBST.
+The use of rBST can help the environment.
+Dr. Normand St-Pierre, a retired dairy specialist from Ohio State University, examined a recent study that calculated the number of various pollutants that were inevitably not produced with the use of rBST.

-In the study, the milk created by the one million dairy cows that were supplemented with rBST inevitably reduced the amount of cows needed to create the same amount of milk.
+In the study, milk created by the one million dairy cows supplemented with rBST inevitably reduced the number of cows needed to create the same amount of milk.
 This reduced manure excretion by 3.3 billion pounds per year.
-And, emissions of CO2 were reduced by 1.3 billion pounds per year—the equivalent of over 350,000 family cars.
+It also reduced emissions of CO2 1.3 billion pounds per year—the equivalent of over 350,000 family cars.

 The point?
-Technology often improves efficiency at the farm gate.
+Technology often improves efficiency on the farm.
 In the case of rBST, the environment benefited through fewer carbon emissions and the consumer benefited through more affordable milk and milk products.
 Technology can lead to efficiency – more milk with less water, waste, and land use.
 From a farmer’s (and consumer’s) perspective this is a positive in terms of business and environmental impact.

 Labels can be confusing.
 Here not only are customers assured that this milk is free of hormones, but also states that the use of rBST in dairy farming is safe.

 rBGH is practically a non-issue today—most producers no longer use rBGH.
 In 2007, a government study projected that roughly 17% of US cows were treated with rBST and that number has continued to decline.
 But understanding this social controversy is very important.
-Do we just ignore the data?
-Do we ignore conclusions from organizations like the American Cancer Society?
-Remember, they are trying to prevent cancer, not cause it!
-Consumer safety will always be the focus of our farmers and food producers, and as consumers we’ve got to make sure we separate fact from fiction.
+Why do we ignore the data?
 As we have seen with GMOs, consumer perception can negatively affect successful food technology.